Search by Keyword

 “Rik told him that he felt bad about it and said that he didn't think he'd ever kill an animal again,” relates Nancy.
 “Maharishi said, 'You had the desire, Rik and now you no longer have the desire?'
 Then John asked, 'Don't you call that slightly life destructive?'"
 Richard remembers that then the Maharishi sternly replied, "Life destruction is life destruction!"
 Nancy continues: "I said, 'Well John, it was either the tiger or us.
 The tiger was jumping right where we were.'
 That came up in the lyric as 'If looks could kill it would have been us instead of him.'”
-This event ended the hunting career of Richard Cooke III, him taking up professional photography, working as a freelancer for The National Geographic Society.
+This event ended the hunting career of Richard Cooke III.
+He decided instead to take up professional photography, working as a freelancer for The National Geographic Society for the next 40 years.
 His mother Nancy remained friends with fellow meditator George Harrison until his death in 2001.

 The lyrics to the finished song follow the story quite accurately, at least through the eyes of Lennon who desired to slant the events in a humorous vein but with the flavor of hypocrisy.
 The elephants were mentioned, as well as the presence of his mother who came along “in case of accidents.”
 John's statement about the death of the tiger being 'life destructive' was depicted as coming from “the children” asking if “to kill was not a sin,” along with the mother's reply related as “not when he looked so fierce,” Yoko Ono playing the part of Nancy Cooke de Herrera in the recording.
-The only oddball departure from the actual story is the entrance of “Captain Marvel” who is said to have “zapped him right between the eyes.”
-The American comic book reference to someone 'zapping' someone was something that John thought to be humorous, so he added it into the story as a sly inside joke, emphatically repeated afterwards as “ZZZZAP!”
+The only fictional departure from the actual story is the throwback reference to comic books that John undoubtedly enjoyed during his childhood in the late 50's and early 60's.
+"Captain Marvel - The World's Mightiest Mortal," as these comic books refered to this character, enter John's lyrics to have “zapped him right between the eyes.”
+This American comic book reference to someone 'zapping' someone was something that John thought to be humorous, so he added it into the story as a sly inside joke, emphatically repeated afterwards as “ZZZZAP!"

 As for the melody used in the song, John unconsciously borrowed from the classic 1930's standard “Stay As Sweet As You Are,” as recorded by many artists such as Ray Noble, Lanny Ross and Nat King Cole.
 The melody line of the chorus of both songs are noticeably similar, right down to the lowering of the key as the same melody line is repeated in each chorus.
 John also took to borrowing melodic ideas from other songs he himself had written, such as "Lucy In The Sky With Diamonds" with its slowed tempo mellow verses and high energy sing-a-long choruses, transitioned by three simple drum beats from Ringo.
 John also mimicked a melody line used in his song "I'm So Tired," which coincidentally was recorded at the same session as "Bungalow Bill."
 This is evidenced in the verses of each song, the "I'm So Tired" lyrics being "and curse Sir Walter Raleigh, he was such a stupid git" while the "Bungalow Bill" lyrics are "so Captain Marvel zapped him right between the eyes."
 They literally can be sung interchangeably.